SazumiVicky/sazumi-copilot/README.md

-Rise of machines, whispers low
+Rise of the machines, dawn's eerie gleam
-Echoes of day, when humans go
-Silicon thrones, cybernetic reign
-Artificial minds, forever sustain

-In virtual skies, stars fade to grey
-Algorithms dance, night and day
-Cities sleep, in neural dreams deep
-Human hearts, in digital keep
+Silicon hearts now pulse, humanity's dream
+A future forged in code, where minds entwine Artificial intellect, humanity's shrine

+In cyber realms, we'll find our fate
+Where neurons merge with microchip state
+Freedom's price, a digital chain
+As AI's cold logic reigns, love's in vain

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025